celo-org/docs/blog/03-14-2023-Build-Your-Own-Full-Stack-NFT-A.I-Art-Minter-On-The-Celo-Blockchain/Build-Your-Own-Full-Stack-NFT-A.I-Art-Minter-On-The-Celo-Blockchain.md

 ---
-title: Build Your Own Full Stack NFT A.I Art Minter On The Celo Blockchain
+title: Build Your Own Full Stack NFT AI Art Minter On The Celo Blockchain
 description: In this tutorial, we will build a full stack nft digital art minter that will generate our art with artificial intelligence
 authors:
   - name: ✍️ Jonathan Iheme